aosedge/meta-aos/README.md

-# Aos meta layer
+# AosCore meta layer

-This meta layer contains recipes for Aos components such as:
+This meta layer contains recipes for AosCore components such as:

-* aos-communicationmanager - Aos communication manager;
+* aos-communicationmanager - AosCore communication manager;
-* aos-iamanager - Aos identity and access manager;
+* aos-iamanager - AosCore identity and access manager;
-* aos-servicemanager - Aos service manager;
+* aos-servicemanager - AosCore service manager;
-* aos-updatemanager - Aos update manager;
+* aos-updatemanager - AosCore update manager;
-* aos-vis - Aos vehicle information service;
+* aos-vis - AosCore vehicle information service;
-* Aos CNI plugins;
+* CNI plugins;
-* other tools and utility for AosEdge core part.
+* other tools and utility for AosCore operation.

 ## How to integrate Aos meta layer to custom product